PlanetDestroyyer/cnn-from-scratch/README.md

 Fashion-MNIST: 10 epochs

-CIFAR-10: up to 20 epochs with EarlyStopping on val_loss
+CIFAR-10: up to 20 epochs with EarlyStopping based on val_loss

-For CIFAR-10, EarlyStopping is used to stop training when validation loss stops improving, preventing overfitting and unnecessary computation.
+For CIFAR-10, EarlyStopping was used to avoid overfitting once the validation loss stopped improving.

 ---